 Why make the distinction?

-The difference between pain that has just happened and pain that has been there for a long time has implications for treatment and the way you approach it.
+Whether pain has just happened or has been there for a long time has implications for treatment and the way you approach it.
 Chronic pain requires different management and is likely to be caused by more than one thing where as short-term pain (also known as acute pain) often has a distinct cause, such as a fall.

 What are some examples of acute conditions?